wohshon/jboss-store/README.md

 - Behind the scene, the system will create
   - an `Order` and the `Order items` record.
   - update the `Inventory` stock level.
-Note that if the inventory is **out of stock**, user will be redirected back to the homepage, currently no error message is displayed.
+Note that if the inventory is **out of stock**, user will be redirected back to the homepage, and the shopping cart items will be cleared from session.
   - a `Delivery` record, with a default delivery date one week later.
   - an `Invoice` record is generated, with an `ISSUED` status.
 - Orders, Invoices and Deliveries info can be access at `View Orders` link